'Dismantle' systemic racism, UN urges | DW | 28.06.2021

 The United Nations human rights chief called on Monday for the immediate end of systemic racism around the world to avoid repeating outrages like the killing of George Floyd.

-The UN High Commissioner for Human Rights Michelle Bachelet presented a landmark report on racial injustice, laying out a four-point agenda to achieve equality.
+The UN High Commissioner for Human Rights Michelle Bachelet presented a landmark report on racial injustice to the UN Human Rights Council.

 "I am calling on all states to stop denying — and start dismantling — racism; to end impunity and build trust; to listen to the voices of people of African descent; and to confront past legacies and deliver redress," Bachelet said in a video statement.